RocketChat/docs-old/6. Developer Guides/04. Code Styleguide/less.md

 }
 ```

 ### Don't add properties in single-line.
-One property per line.
+Use one property per line.
 **Bad**

 ```less